Synonyms / Other Terms Used

 Discussion

-In Appropriateness Ranking Tests conducted in Austria (Brugger, 1984) and Sweden (Gärling, 1985) the pictogram variants marked with * were judged as most appropriate.
-In a subsequent Comprehension Test conducted in five countries with more than 1500 subjects (Brugger, 1986) these variants also proved to be well comprehensable eliciting only 3 % to 7 % wrong responses.
-Pictograms designed later like the current symbol of the U.S. National Park Service were not part of these tests.
+In Appropriateness Ranking Tests conducted in Austria (Brugger, 1984) and Sweden (Gärling, 1985) the pictogram variants marked with A) to C) were judged as most appropriate.
+In a subsequent Comprehension Test conducted in five countries with more than 1500 subjects (Brugger, 1986) these variants also proved to be remarkably well comprehensible, as 93.3 % to 97.2 % answers were classified as correct when applying leninet scoring.
+A few responses regarding A) and B) had a gender related content like Showers for Men.

 In a later Japanese study to propose domestically unified graphical symbols based on scientific methods, the pictogram variant labeled as Eco-Mo Foundation also reached an excellent comprehension score of 97.2, an almost perfect value (Eco-Mo Foundation, 2001).